charlesneimog/py4pd/docs/python-users/audio.md

 ## `pd.get_sample_rate`

-This get the current samplerate of PureData.
+This gets the current sample-rate of PureData.
 You can use the `pd.SAMPLERATE` variable too.

 <div class="grid cards" markdown>